 It's possible to stuff this jacket into its left-hand pocket, which is zippered.
 We found that it takes a bit of time and effort to do so because the insulation in this jacket is so lofty, it simply doesn't want to easily compress.
 Additionally, the opening of the pocket isn't super large compared to the size of the finished package when stuffed, so you have to massage it into all the distant corners as you stuff.
 There is a keeper loop for clipping it on.
 While we think stuffing the jacket to get maximum compression for traveling or packing into a tight bag is appropriate, the effort required means that this isn't a jacket we are going to be stuffing every day just to carry in our daypack.

-This is a very comfortable jacket, and the comfort of wearing it day in and day out is one of the principal reasons we chose to recommend it as a Top Pick.
+This is a very comfortable jacket, and the comfort of wearing it day in and day out is one of the principal reasons we would recommend it.
 In particular, we like how the soft interior fabric feels against our skin.
 It has a similar matte finish and look to the ripstop polyester used on the outside, and feels nicer and more natural than the many super slippery, techier nylon fabrics common on puffy jackets such as these.
 We also like the tricot fleece-lined handwarmer pockets, as well as the patch that serves as a chin guard when the front is fully zipped up.
 The large hood is deep and comfortable, and the hem is comfortably low to keep us protected.